 Produced by Charlie Francis (Victorian English Club, Future Of The Left), the double a-side release will precede a mini tour this summer as Closet Organ aim to share their distinctive sound with a wider audience.

-Smells Like Lynx Africa / Fat & Die: An Autobiography, due for release on 29th March via Cow Tongue Taco Records.
+Smells Like Lynx Africa / Fat & Die: An Autobiography, out now via Cow Tongue Taco Records.